ricardocastilloisc/xml-extractor-frontend/README.md

 Esta es una aplicación frontend desarrollada con **Nuxt 3** y **Bootstrap 5**, que permite a los usuarios subir un archivo `.zip` que contenga múltiples archivos `.xml`.
 El sistema los envía a un backend en **FastAPI**, donde se procesan y se extraen los datos de cada XML como un objeto **JSON dinámico**.
 El resultado se visualiza directamente en pantalla, con opciones para copiar, descargar o ver en pantalla completa.

+This is a frontend app built with **Nuxt 3** and **Bootstrap 5**, allowing users to upload a `.zip` file containing multiple `.xml` files.
+The system sends them to a **FastAPI** backend, where each XML is processed and returned as a **dynamic JSON object**.
+The result is displayed on screen with options to copy, download, or view it in fullscreen.

 ---